-Check that the SIM card is correctly installed, see the Getting started guide.
+Check that the SIM card is correctly installed, see the Getting Started Guide.

-4. Communicator interface does not activate or applications stop responding
+4. Communicator interface is not activated or applications stop responding

 Close the cover and open it again.
 If this does not help, close the cover and remove the battery.
 Replace the battery and open the cover again.
 Wait while the communicator performs a self-test and starts.